gz97/Hotel-Analysis/Assessment notes.md

    1. Added a DIM Date table with dates
    2. Added a Measures table
    3. Connected (FACT) Reservations Arrival Date to DIM Date with an active relationship.
 All other dates have an inactive relationship to DIM Date [Date]
-   4. **FINISH THIS**
+   4. Connected FACT Reservations and FACT Invoices on Reservation Id.
+There is no ambiguity in the model as all relationships follow in the same direction.
+I treated the invoices as an 'extension' of the Reservations.
-7. Discuss overvie page and the idea behind it
+7. Overview page
+   1. Is my hotel booked at a stable rate?
+Events in progress show open reservations per date period (https://www.daxpatterns.com/events-in-progress/).
+   2. We can also see if we lost a lot of bookings, and if we do, are they short or long-stay visits?
+Does the party-size matter?
+   3. I can also inspect my booking window based on the reservation source filter.
+   4. What are the trends in my revenue based on the party size and reservation source?
 8. Customer page
        1. Focuses on returning customers versus revenue
        2. Do my customers return?
 That is good to know together with the revenue.
 So, does my revenue increase the more visits I have?
-      1. If yes, then I might want to think of incentives like discounts for the next stay.
+       3. If yes, then I might want to think of incentives like discounts for the next stay.
-      2. But if no, then you might want to focus on a good experience to keep your reviews high, but also give incentives to new customers, like free drinks/food/breakfast discount
+       4. But if no, then you might want to focus on a good experience to keep your reviews high, but also give incentives to new customers, like free drinks/food/breakfast discount
-      3. For this, the analysis of items is needed, so we know what is most popular for 1st/2nd/3rd visit and we can adjust our incentives accordingly.
+       5. For this, the analysis of items is needed, so we know what is most popular for 1st/2nd/3rd visit and we can adjust our incentives accordingly.
-   3.
+       6. Addionally, we can also look at stay length to see how revenue streams peak/drop based on how long the guest is staying.
+We can then offer different approach to different clients.